Family Group Conferencing Facilitator Training

 If there isn't a class to suit you, please the waiting list.

-This course will provide you with the mediation skills needed to successfully facilitate a family group conferencing process.
-It is presented in a blended delivery format, with some modules required to be completed prior to attending the face to face workshop days.
+This course will provide you with the practical skills and theoretical knowledge underpinning the model so that you can confidentially facilitate a family group conference.
+It is presented in a blended delivery format, with some modules required to be completed prior to attending the workshop through either face to face or virtually over two days.

 The course also includes assessment against the units of competency:

 Some assessment will be conducted in the pre-workshop package and the workshop.
-However there will be the need to complete further assessment tasks after the workshop.
+There will be the need to complete further assessment tasks after the workshop.
 This will include a simulated family group conference, which will require you to video your facilitation of a conference.

-Trained Family Group Conference facilitators can apply to be part of an approved panel of facilitators which is managed by the Department of Family and Community Services NSW (FACS).
-This course has been given approval by FACS as meeting the required qualification in mediation.
-However other factors are also considered in the application process for this panel and the decision is made by FACS.
+Trained Family Group Conference facilitators can apply to be part of an approved panel of facilitators which is managed by the Department of Communities and Justice (DCJ).
+This course has been given approval by DCJ as meeting the required qualification in mediation.
+However other factors are also considered in the application process for this panel and the decision is made by DCJ.
 ACWA does not guarantee that completion of this course will lead to your placement on the approved panel.

 Who should attend?